Daniele Massaro

 Interests

-My journey into the field of turbulence began with a Master's thesis on stability and transition delay.
-During my PhD, I delved into the study of wall turbulence and coherent structures through the use of high-order spectral element method and adaptive mesh refinement in direct numerical simulations.
-To gain a deeper understanding, we utilized established techniques, such as Proper Orthogonal Decomposition (POD), and cutting-edge methods, like transfer entropy from Information Theory (IT), to uncover new mechanisms in transitional and turbulent flows.
+My journey into the field of turbulence began with my Master’s thesis on stability and transition delay.
+During my PhD, I explored wall turbulence and coherent structures, employing high-order spectral element methods and adaptive mesh refinement in direct numerical simulations.
+To deepen our understanding, we applied established techniques such as Proper Orthogonal Decomposition, alongside cutting-edge methods like transfer entropy from Information Theory, to uncover new mechanisms in transitional and turbulent flows.

-Some other areas of interest that I have explored or may look into in the future include wind turbine design, biological flows, adjoint-based optimization and vortex reconnections.
+I have also explored, and may further pursue in the future, other topics such as wind turbine design, biological flows, adjoint-based optimisation, and vortex dynamics.

 Teaching